girishtripathi/functions/README.md

 num1 = int(input("Enter First Number: "))
 num2 = int(input("Enter Second Number: "))

-print("Enter which operation would you like to perform?") ch = input("Enter any of these char for specific operation +,-,*,/: ")
+print("Enter which operation would you like to perform") ch = input("Enter any of these char for specific operation +,-,*,/: ")

 result = 0